Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 My question is do hummingbirds use bird houses to nest in?
 I read in the book that they make their nests in the crooks of trees.
 I don't think it is a hummingbird since they haven't arrived here yet.
 They usually show up around the beginning or middle of May (it's only May 7th).
 The bird wouldn't have had time to build the nest and lay the eggs in less than 2-3 days, could they?
 I'm thinking that it might have been abandoned from last fall before they left for the winter.
 The bird house has a small hole that looks like it was chewed by a chipmunk trying to get in for the winter to stay warm.
 I thought that it was that kind of nest.

 The box is suppose to be for either bluebirds or wrens, but the house sparrows sometimes get in.
 I was totally surprised and felt kind of bad that when I pulled out the material I found 2 little eggs in it!
 Anyone that has any information on this problem please let me know.
 Or if there is anyone I can e-mail that is an "expert" on hummers cause I would like to know what kind of bird that was.
-I think I fixed the house by adding a small plastic tube in the hole to make it smaller so sparrows can't get in (the hole is less than 1-1/2 inch).

 By Linda Delcamp from Brighton, MI

 Hummingbird eggs are really small.
 Like smaller than a peanut.
 And they make the smallest nests as you said, in the crux of tree branches.
 So I would say something else made it to your bird house and had the eggs.
 And you are probably right, they were left over from the previous year.
 More than likely the bird responsible was found by a cat or other predator (in my area that would be a hawk or falcon).